amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 3. `symbol_table` - an exported list of text values
 4. `macro_table` - an exported list of macro definitions

+The lexical name given to a module definition must be an [identifier](../modules.md#identifiers).
+However, it may not begin with a `$`--this is reserved for system-defined bindings like `$ion`.

 ### Internal environment

 The body of a module tracks an internal environment by which macro references are resolved.
 This environment is constructed incrementally by each clause in the definition and consists of:

-* the _visible modules_, a map from identifier to module
+* the _module bindings_, a map from identifier to module definition
 * the _exported symbols_, an array containing symbol texts
 * the _exported macros_, an array containing name/macro pairs

-Before any clauses of the module definition are examined, the initial environment is as follows:
+Before any clauses of the module definition are examined, each of these is empty.

-* The visible modules map binds `$ion` to the system module for the appropriate spec version.
-  Inside an encoding directive, the visible modules map also binds `$ion_encoding` to the active encoding module (the encoding module that was active when the encoding directive was encountered).
-  For an inner module, it also includes the modules previously made available by the enclosing module (via `import` or `module`).
-* The macro table and symbol table are empty.

 Each clause affects the environment as follows:

-* An `import` declaration retrieves a shared module from the implementation’s catalog, assigns it a name in the visible modules, and makes its macros available for use.
+* An `import` declaration retrieves a shared module from the implementation’s catalog and binds a name to it, making its macros available for use.
-  An error must be signaled if the name already appears in the visible modules.
+  An error must be signaled if the name already appears in the module bindings.
-* A `module` declaration defines a new module and assigns it a name in the visible modules.
+* A `module` declaration defines a new module and binds a name to it.
-  An error must be signaled if the name already appears in the visible modules.
+  An error must be signaled if the name already appears in the module bindings.
 * A `symbol_table` declaration defines the exported symbols.
 * A `macro_table` declaration defines the exported macros.